islandoftex/arara/website/content/Quickstart.md

 ---

 [^1]: *Peter was graduated from Termite High School, Alta Floresta, Mato Grosso, Brazil.
-He went on to study at the California Institute of Ti*k*Zlings with a scholarship from San Diego Zoo.
+He went on to study at the California Institute of Ti<span class="upright">k</span>Zlings with a scholarship from San Diego Zoo.
 He completed his university education at the Rain Forest Academy, Manaus.
 He is currently teaching as a Fellow of the Federal University for the Advancement of Furry Animals, Cuiabá.
 He is a Corresponding Member of Duckpond Academy, Sempione Park, Milano, Italy.*

 [^2]: *Peter’s doctoral thesis “On flexibilty: {{ latex() }}, latex and rubber” was published at Manaus.
 His reputation in the academic world is based on his famous